flight95/dagger-androidx-ktx/README.md

 - androidx.fragment.app.Fragment
 - androidx.appcompat.app.AppCompatDialogFragment

+### ContributesAndroidInjector
-### ContributesAndroidInjector is good but androidx.fragment.app.Fragment was not supported.
-Use Binds and IntoMap.
+- This annotation is good but androidx.fragment.app.Fragment was not supported.
+- Use Binds and IntoMap.